AIweave/Configuring-Active-Directory-Within-Azure-VMs/README.md

   - Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart)
   - Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain
   - Create a new OU named “_CLIENTS” and drag Client-1 into there (Step is not really necessary, just for organizational purposes.
 I guess I skipped this in the lab!)

-- Setup Remote Desktop for non-administrative users on Client-1
-  - Log into Client-1 as mydomain.com\jane_admin and open system properties
-  - Click “Remote Desktop”
-  - Allow “domain users” access to remote desktop
-  - You can now log into Client-1 as a normal, non-administrative user now